systemslab/popper-paper/main.md

 load a large array into GassyFS, and then let Dask take advantage of the larger memory size.

-Figure 6 shows the results of this experiment.
+Figure 6 shows the results of an experiment where Dask analyzes 5 GB worth of NetCDF files of an n-dimensional array.
 We see that as the number of routines that Dask executes increases, the performance of GassyFS gets closer to that of executing Dask, but up to a certain threshold.
 The following assertions are used to test the integrity of